steffjenl/com.ubnt.unifiprotect/README.md

 ## Troubleshooting / FAQ
 * Question: I am using UniFi® Dream Machine Pro and can't connect.
     * A: You must select 'UnifiOs' in the Application Settings.
-* Question: I am using a UnifiOs device and the snapshot url is not working
-    * A: Enable 'Enable Anonymous Snapshot' on your camera GUI.
-        * Go to the Unifi Protect settings.
-        * Get the 'Device Password' by clicking on reveal.
-        * Go to the gui of the camera itself. http://ipaddressfromcamera/ (ip address can be found on the camera list page)
-        * Login with username ubnt and the password from the settings page.
-        * Enable 'Enable Anonymous Snapshot'
-        * Click Save Changes

 * Question: I get a lot of false motion alerts.
 Is there anything to do about that?
     * A: Turn off 'Enable Auto Rotate' and rotate the camera manually.
     * A: Remove the default motion zone and create a motion zone with only the zone what you want to detect motions.
     * A: Set 'Minimum seconds of motion to trigger event' on 1 second or higher
     * Do you have more tips? let me know!
 * Question: I am using a UnifiOS device, I don't see any storage information.
     * A: UnifiOS device does not release storage information through the API.